julianafrmendes/julianafrmendes/README.md

 ## Juliana Mendes
-| Analytics Engineer | AI Orchestration & Commercial Intelligence
+| Analytics Engineer | Commercial Intelligence

 I am an **Analytics Engineer** specializing in **Commercial Intelligence** and high-performance data modeling.
 My focus is on designing and implementing data ecosystems that drive strategic decision-making, bridging the **Modern Data Stack** (dbt, SQL, Airflow) with the agility of **Generative AI** (LangGraph, LlamaIndex).